-If you have a problem with a solar panel (PV) system installed at your home, you have rights to protect you as a consumer.
-This includes the rights you have under Australian Consumer Law, and additional entitlements under the Clean Energy Council’s Solar Retailer Code of Conduct, which CEC Approved Solar Retailers have promised to adhere to.
+You have rights to protect you as a consumer if you have a problem with a solar panel (PV) system installed at your home.
+This includes the rights you have under Australian Consumer Law and additional entitlements under the New Energy Tech Consumer Code (NETCC).

 Your consumer rights

 Australian Consumer Law has rules for responsible marketing and selling, products being fit for purpose, and warranties being honoured.
-The Solar Retailer Code of Conduct has higher standards in these areas.
-It also has requirements for Approved Solar Retailers with regard to dealing with problems and complaints.
+The New Energy Tech Consumer Code (NETCC) has higher standards in these areas.
+It also has requirements for New Energy Tech Approved Sellers with regard to dealing with problems and complaints.

 When you buy a system find out who you should contact if there is a fault, and be aware of the warranties available with your system.

-If you have a problem with a product, service or unfulfilled contract try to resolve it directly with the company first.
+If you have a problem with a product, service or unfulfilled contract try to resolve it directly with your retailer first.
 Putting your complaint in writing gives you records of your dealings with it.

-The on the Consumer Affairs Victoria website has advice on the next steps, from dealing with a faulty product such as a solar inverter, problems with installation and dealing with insolvent businesses.
+The solar energy page on the Consumer Affairs Victoria website has advice on the next steps, from dealing with a faulty product such as a solar inverter, problems with installation and dealing with insolvent businesses.

-You may also choose to take your complaint further by applying to a court or tribunal, such as the Victorian Civil and Administrative Tribunal (VCAT), or seek your own independent legal advice.
+You can also choose to take your complaint further by applying to a court or tribunal, such as the Victorian Civil and Administrative Tribunal (VCAT), or seek your own independent legal advice.